IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ISOC: Internet Society (see {{RFC2031}} and {{ISOC}}).

-## Key Differences From the Old IASA Structure
+## Key Differences From the Old IASA Structure to IASA2

 * The IAOC and IAD roles defined in RFC 4071 are eliminated.